Take the 2-Minute quizfree quiz

 2-MINUTE QUIZ

-Stop being ignored by a medical system that dismisses women's chronic pain.
+Stop being dismissed by a medical system that was never built for you.

 Your communication style is your best tool for self-advocacy.
 Discover yours.

-Your reponses are private and your results personalized
+Your responses are private and your results personalized

-Quiz developed by Jennifer Zambito, MSW (Master of Social Work), specializing in chronic pain management, feminist theory.
+Quiz developed by Jennifer Zambito, MSW, specializing women's health advocacy and feminist social theory.

 2-MINUTE QUIZ